 We question a country’s self-mythology.
 Perfect town and perfect family are – like Westerners – part of America’s mythology, involving notions of past innocence and naïveté.
 But is it possible for innocence to exist while something heinous transpires elsewhere?

-The other important motif appears when Tom’s colleague at the diner says that he had a girlfriend who thought he was a “murderer” and stabbed him with a fork.
+Another motif which bears a particular meaning to the film’s narrative appears when Tom’s colleague at the diner says that he had a girlfriend who thought he was a “murderer” and stabbed him with a fork.
 Later, he married her.
 This detail foreshadows the doubt in one’s partner, in this case irrational, and the possibility that beneath the appereance there is something sinister, murderous.
 Two men come into the diner, trying to rob it and Tom kills both of them with the efficiency of a skilled murderer.
 The news present him as an American hero, since, as we know it, the Americans love heroes.
 Tom’s son Jack is bullied at school, and before the killlings, he says that the threat of violence directed toward him is “cruel and pointless.”

 When the bully says that his father is “a tough guy” and starts harassing him, Jack beats the bully.
 Violence which his father commits, although in self-defense, provokes an ethical shift in his son and he reacts with violence.
 When his father says that in their family they do not beat people up, Jack responds: “No we shoot them!”.
 The film is called A History of Violence, and the title suggests that the film presents one history of violence among many, but it also presents that violence in itself has its own history, which starts with mankind itself and it evolves from one generation to the other, it is a neverending circle which begins with the sins of the father.